typelevel/cats-mtl/docs/src/main/mdoc/mtl-classes/tell.md

 This log is write-only and the only way to modify it is to add more `L` values.
 Usually most instances require a `Monoid[L]` in order to properly accumulate values of `L`.

-Let's have a look at an example how you could `FunctorTell` to log service calls.
+Let's have a look at an example how you could `Tell` to log service calls.
 First we'll add the actual service call with its parameters and result types: